-Risk factors for MACE following noncardiac surgery for patients with coronary stentsOctober 7th, 2013 in Cardiology /
+Risk factors for MACE following noncardiac surgery for patients with coronary stentsOctober 7, 2013 in Medicine & Health / Cardiology

 Emergency surgery and advanced cardiac disease are risk factors for major adverse cardiac events (MACE) after noncardiac surgery in patients with recent coronary stent implantation, according to a study published by JAMA.
 The study is being released early online to coincide with its presentation at the American College of Surgeons 2013 Annual Clinical Congress.

 "Approximately 600,000 percutaneous coronary stent procedures are performed annually in the United States.
 Twelve to 23 percent of these patients undergo noncardiac surgery within 2 years of coronary stent placement," according to background information in the article.
 Noncardiac surgery after recent coronary stent placement is associated with increased risk of adverse cardiac events.
 Delaying necessary noncardiac surgery can pose a clinical dilemma for a large number of patients.
 "Guidelines recommend delaying noncardiac surgery in patients after coronary stent procedures for 1 year after drug-eluting stents (DES) and for 6 weeks after bare metal stents (BMS).
 The evidence underlying these recommendations is limited and conflicting."